-Instructor Mike Gillette presents an inspiring and easy-to-understand manual on Psychology of Strength.
+Instructor Mike Gillette presents an inspiring and easy-to-understand manual in Psychology of Strength.
 He begins this manual with a glimpse into his personal story of strength, and tackles one of the major limitations of acquiring desirable outcomes regarding strength-building routines and procedures.
 This major limitation is the mind.
 Having the wrong mindset could derail the entire process of strength-building.
-Where other products may dive right into doing exercise routines, this Strength Psychology manual spends significant time in addressing the importance of the mind and how this can be vital to creating your personal story of strength.
+Where other products may dive right into doing exercise routines, this Strength Psychology manual spends significant time in addressing the importance of the mind and how this can be vital in creating your personal story of strength.

 Some highlights from Psychology of Strength:

 Sometimes, understanding the reason behind a process or attitude can go a long way in preparing an individual for success in an activity.
 This is what the early sections of the Strength Psychology manual map out.
 The instruction manual gives you reasoning behind certain foundational concepts.
 This is a key element that other instruction manuals may lack.
 While there is an informal tone in this manual that helps to set the stage for the information presented, there are also many formally accepted concepts contained in the manual, such as the importance of having the right mindset and accepting a situation without necessarily embracing any negativity associated with the situation.
 Mental toughness helps us put things in perspective, and this is what the Strength Psychology manual is all about.